 There’s a good choice of accommodation near the nudist beaches on Plakias, these are the ones you should check before booking a room in the area.

-- Alianthos Garden is hard to find available because it has excellent reviews.
+- Belvedere Apartments and Spa is also close to Plakias Beach and its main feature is its spa center.
+Alianthos Garden is hard to find available because it has excellent reviews.
 It’s also within a walking distance of Plakias nudist beaches, and just a few minutes from the village.

 Red Beach (Matala)

-Latitude: N 34.98751 | Longitude: E 24.748402
+Latitude: N 34.98751

 There is plenty of accommodation available both in the village of Matala as well as in the small villages in the area.
-Some of the top-rated places include the following.
+Some of the top-rated places include the following:

-- There is plenty of accommodation to choose from in the villages near Matala, they are often quieter and have better prices than the hotels in Matala.
-We’ve almost always chosen the relaxing village of Kamilari, but you can also go for a room in Pitsida, Kommos, Kalamaki and Agia Galini.
-Here is a good list of accommodation in the area.
+- There’re many places to stay in the villages near Matala, they’re quieter and have better prices than the hotels in Matala.
+I’ve often chosen to sleep in the relaxing village of Kamilari, but you can also go for a room in Pitsida, Kommos, Kalamaki, and Agia Galini.
+Here is a good list of accommodations in the area.

 Sarandaris Coves (Hersonissos)

-Latitude: N 35.333544 | Longitude: E 25.38477
+Latitude: N 35.333544

-Sarandaris (or also Sarantaris) is a series of small coves and hidden beaches about 27 km from the capital of Crete, Heraklion.
+Sarandaris (or Sarantaris) is a series of small coves and hidden beaches about 27 km from the capital of Crete, Heraklion.

-They enjoy a somewhat protected position from the winds thanks to Cape Sarandaris.
-It’s in fact quite close to the cape that you will find one of the few nudist beaches on Crete located on the north coast.
+They enjoy a somewhat protected position from the winds thanks to the cape of Sarandaris.
+It’s quite close to the cape that you will find one of the few nudist beaches on Crete located on the north coast.

 The clear waters and interesting rocky formations under the sea make it a great place for snorkeling.
-For those interested in some nightlife fun, the main seaside resort of Hersonissos is just minutes away from Sarandari Coves.
+For those interested in some nightlife fun, the main seaside resort of Hersonissos is just minutes away from Sarandaris Coves.